DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-04-15-managing-users.md

 * Who has the ability to delete courses?
 * Who has the ability to delete users?

-> “Not all users should be able to delete other users..”
+> “Not all users should be able to delete other users…”

 A participant requested ‘manager’ and ‘administrator’ roles and mentioned that only an ‘administrator’ should be able to withdraw a course.